 Something comes in something goes out

 We try not to bring many new things into our home.
 I prefer to use up what we have or make do with other things.
 That said, things like kids shoes and jackets need to be replaced.
-We are lucky to live within a five-minute walk to a charity donation bin so I’m often running over to place a bag of used items.
+We are lucky to live close to a charity donation bin so I’m often running over to place a bag of used items.
 If something comes in, I always try to take at least one thing away.

 Warn grandparents about giving large gifts